-Learning outcomes 1 To demonstrate broad, deep, and coherent knowledge of English literature in its principal modes and genres: across poetry, prose, and drama; covering a range of historical periods; and comprehending the regional variety and global reach of the English language 2 To apply discipline-specific practices of close reading, interpretative analysis and critical argument 3 To distinguish and evaluate different research methods, themes, and theoretical debates in current literary studies 4 To undertake autonomous learning, enquiry and research within the discipline of English literature, applying your mastery of relevant knowledge, skills and methods 5 To discuss and appraise published research, or equivalent advanced scholarship, within the field of English literature 6 To initiate, devise, compose and conclude critical projects of different scales: from learning journals, presentations, reports and coursework essays, to extended essays and dissertations 7 To articulate your own and other people's ideas concisely, accurately, and clearly 8 To apply a critical awareness of film, television and/or theatre's relationship with wider social, political, industrial, cultural and ecological practices and contexts.
-9 To analyse the relationship between historical and contemporary forms and practices in film, television and/or theatre.
-10 To apply knowledge and understanding of a range of methods and approaches for the practical, creative, critical, theoretical and/or historical analysis of film, television and/or theatre.
-11 To design, undertake and present research appropriate to the disciplines of film, television, and/or theatre and performance
+Learning outcomes 1 To demonstrate broad, deep, and coherent knowledge of English literature in its principal modes and genres: across poetry, prose, and drama; covering a range of historical periods; and comprehending the regional variety and global reach of the English language 2 To apply discipline-specific practices of close reading, interpretative analysis and critical argument 3 To distinguish and evaluate different research methods, themes, and theoretical debates in current literary studies 4 To undertake autonomous learning, enquiry and research within the discipline of English literature, applying your mastery of relevant knowledge, skills and methods 5 To discuss and appraise published research, or equivalent advanced scholarship, within the field of English literature 6 To initiate, devise, compose and conclude critical projects of different scales: from learning journals, presentations, reports and coursework essays, to extended essays and dissertations 7 To articulate your own and other people's ideas concisely, accurately, and clearly 8 To apply a critical awareness of theatre's relationship with wider social, political, cultural and ecological practices and contexts 9 To analyse the relationship between historical and contemporary theatre forms and practices.
+10 To practice and apply skills needed for effective execution of a project including collaboration, planning, problem-solving, managing and delivering 11 To design, undertake and present research appropriate to the discipline of theatre and performance.